mwmckenzie/algorithmidi/README.md

 Ride the musical tiger.

-Algorithmidi generates variations of a syncopated reinterpretation of a classic movie track by creating two versions, one from the right-hand channel (piano) and the other from the left-hand channel.
+Algorhythmidi generates variations of a syncopated reinterpretation of a classic movie track by creating two versions, one from the right-hand channel (piano) and the other from the left-hand channel.
 These variations offer subtle yet distinct differences in the music.

 [Oculus of the Jungle Cat - Variation 1](https://www.bandlab.com/post/9c3902ff-ad6c-ee11-9937-000d3a41ec2a)